andrato/react-frontend/README.md

 Frontend project in React.

 Branches:
-- master: was used for a project with microservices
+- master/datawarehouse: was used for a Data Warehouse project
-- datawarehouse: was used for a Data Warehouse project
+- microservices: was used for a project with microservices;

 Backend: https://github.com/joli94/data-warehousing-diets, https://github.com/joli94/data-warehousing-diets-dw